Japanese Cuisine

 1. Rinse the sushi rice under cold water until the water runs clear.

-2. Combine the rice and water in a rice cooker and cook according to the manufacturer’s instructions.
+2. Combine the rinsed rice and water in a rice cooker and let it soak for 30 minutes.

-4. In a small bowl, mix rice vinegar, sugar, and salt until dissolved.
+5. Mix rice vinegar, sugar, and salt in a small bowl until dissolved.

-6. Allow the rice to cool until it’s warm to touch.
+7. Allow the rice to cool to a manageable temperature.

-8. Take a handful of rice (about 1/3 cup) and flatten it in your palm.
+9. Take a handful of rice and flatten it in your palm.

-9. Place your desired filling in the center, then mold the rice around it to form a triangle.
+10. Place a small amount of your chosen filling in the center, then mold the rice around it into a triangle shape.

-10. Wrap a strip of nori around the base of the onigiri for added flavor and texture.
+11. Wrap a strip of nori around the base of the onigiri.

 Alternative Ingredients